cornuch/sisepls/README.md

 ```
 library(sisepls)
 ```
 Now you can access all available functions of the package.

+2. Getting documentation and help on the functions

 To prove it, we will display the documentation of our fit function. you can write in your console:
 ```
 ?fit_pls
 ```